≪ Go to our review of Jogging Strollers

 Bottom line: Great jogger that is super easy to use and could work as your only stroller

 The Burley Solstice earned a Top Pick award for ease of use, coming in 4th place overall.
 It implements a yellow color coding of adjustable features that make the Burley intuitive to use and highly functional.
 Compared to the similar BOB Revolution Flex, the Solstice is much easier to fold, and it self-stands and can be pulled from behind on its wheels to transport instead of picking it up like the BOB requires.
 This stroller also scored well for quality and earned a 2nd place rank for run-ability, making it a good option for the serious or casual runner.
 The similarly priced, but higher overall scoring Thule Urban Glide, earned a top score for run-ability making it arguably a better option if you value run-ability over ease of use.
-However, if ease of use is your top priority the Burley is a cool option, and we can see why it is gaining traction as a parent favorite.
+However, if ease of use is your main priority the Burley is a cool option, and we can see why it is gaining traction as a parent favorite.

 RELATED REVIEW: The Race for the Best Jogging Stroller of 2017